 Last year's winner

-Documentary on child labour in the Philippines wins 2015 Asia-Pacific Child Rights Award for Television
+Documentary on dangerous journey to school wins 2016 Asia-Pacific Child Rights Award for Television

 For more information about the Award, this year’s finalists, and a Q&A with the winner, click here.